armindarvish/armindarvish-website/content/en/post/Emacs_Workflow_Dynamically_Adding_files_to_org-agenda-Files/index.md

 ## Intro {#intro}

 If you use Emacs org-mode for task management, you have probably wondered if there is a way to dynamically add files with TODO items to org-agenda-files.
 A Google search will likely get you some initial ideas on how to do it.
-For example this post: [Boris Buliga - Task management with org-roam Vol. 5: Dynamic and fast agenda](https://d12frosted.io/posts/2021-01-16-task-management-with-roam-vol5.html) covers how to this.
-But since Boris's post focuses on using org-roam, it may not be the right solution when you use org-roam.
+For example this post: [Boris Buliga - Task management with org-roam Vol. 5: Dynamic and fast agenda](https://d12frosted.io/posts/2021-01-16-task-management-with-roam-vol5.html) covers a good approach, but since Boris's post focuses on using org-roam, it may not be the right solution when you don't use org-roam.
 So I had to hack my own solution and in this point I'm going to share that with you in case anyone is interested.
 You can see a [screenshot](en/post/Emacs_Workflow_Dynamically_Adding_files_to_org-agenda-Files/dynamic_org_agenda.gif) below.

 ## How does it work {#how-does-it-work}